orrc/fosdem-android/README.md

 # FOSDEM Android app

 This is a native Android app for using the FOSDEM schedule offline.
+It is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.fosdem).

 ## Features